broadeditz/aftermath-engine-vk/README.md

 The official version is not yet available, but will be on Steam.

 ### Why This Matters
 These guidelines protect players from confusion about which version they're downloading and ensure the official release maintains its reputation.
-We encourage community modifications and forks—just make it clear they're community versions!
+We encourage community modifications and forksï¿½just make it clear they're community versions!